|Assessment Type||Assessment length / details||Proportion|

 Organize and realize performative practices in the exposition of conceptual, dramatic material.

 Demonstrate evidence of research into historical, socio-political, cultural and aesthetic parameters relating to the performance project.

 Document and critically reflect on the theatre making approaches and methodologies encountered in the module.

 This module provides students with a foundation of core practical skills in theatre making with an emphasis on creative processes and an examination of approaches to working with text, bodies and the material conditions of a studio environment.
 Accompanying and informing the creative process will be a critical engagement with relevant historical, cultural and aesthetic contexts and historical and contemporary practitioners.

 This module aims to introduce students to core theatre and performance skills through the creation and preparation of small group performances.
 The module requires students to contextualise and develop their work in relation to the wider field of theatre and performance, while also focusing on skills necessary to working as part of a collaborative team under the direction and/or facilitation of a member of staff.
-This module is intended to prepare students for site-based work in TP11420 Production Project in the second semester and for practice-based and production-oriented modules in part two.
+This module is intended to prepare students for site-based work in TP11420 Site Specific Performance Project in the second semester and for practice-based and production-oriented modules in part two.

 1 x 2 hour introductory lecture